umbra-protocol/umbra/README.md

 ## What This Is

-**A complete, working zero-knowledge proof system for Solana.**
+**Umbra Protocol is a complete, working zero-knowledge proof system for Solana.**

-This is a **framework/SDK** that developers can integrate into their projects to add privacy-preserving payment verification.
+A **framework/SDK** that developers can integrate into their projects to add privacy-preserving payment verification.
 It provides:

 1. **Backend Service** - Go-based prover that generates ZK proofs (80-120ms)
 2. **On-Chain Verifier** - Solana program that verifies proofs (4ms)